abhinav-bohra/abhinav-bohra/README.md

 <img src="https://github.com/chiraag-kakar/chiraag-kakar/blob/master/hadder.gif" width="280px" align="right">

 - 🔭 I’m a third year CSE undergrad at IIT Kharagpur.
-- 🌱 I'm interseted in the intersection Artificial Intelligence & Software Development.
+- 🌱 I'm interseted in the intersection of the fields of Artificial Intelligence & Software Development.
 -  When not coding, I like to make EDM
 -  If you are a Manchester United fan, we are already friends.
 GGMU :)
 -  Here's a brief list of my previous work experiences (Resume) in boring Arial font with font-size =14